-The recommended Zoning By-Law amendment for this application aligns with the City of Brampton's draft Urban Design Guidelines (November 2023) for Tall Buildings and will achieve the desired tall building performance standards envisioned by the City.
-Staff have recommended changes to three elements of the applicant's proposal in order to achieve this:
+The recommended zoning by-law amendment for this application aligns with the City of Brampton's draft Urban Design Guidelines (November 2023) for Tall Buildings and will achieve the desired tall building performance standards envisioned by the City.
+Staff have recommended changes to two elements of the applicants proposal to achieve this, being:

-- the increase to the tower setback to the south from 12.4 metres to 12.5 metres; - the increase to the tower setback to the northwest from 12.49 metres to 12.5 metres; and
+- the increase to the podium setback to the south from 5.5 metres to 7.5 metres, and. - the increase to the podium setback to Mill Street and Nelson Street from 0.0 metres to 0.8 metres.